gianlazz/Lazztech.Cloud/GianDevNotes.md

 I've introduced some bug where the people on the unknown path snapshots aren't having their people instantiated...
 It however doesn't show up on the unit tests which is concerning.
 Or possibly I just pasted over the jsons and never actually got dlib working in the container on this machine when I thought I had?

 I'll have to solve this.

+Okay so I debugged it and both the face_detectionLines and face_recognitionLines are returninging properly during the docker runtime so idk what's happening to the null people property on the snapshots...